Consensus-Based Optimization Methods Converge Globally: Global convergence of consensus-based optimization

-where in the last step we employ the conditional version of Markov's inequality together with Estimate~\eqref{eq:thm:full_global_convergence:error2} to bound the first term.
-For the second term it suffices to choose the $M$ from~\eqref{eq:prop:MFL:OmegaM} large enough. \end{proof} }{As a consequence of the main result in Section~\ref{subsec:main_result}, Theorem~\ref{thm:global_convergence_main}, the hardness of any optimization problem at hand is necessarily encoded in the mean-field approximation, or, more precisely, in the way how the empirical measure~$\empmeasurenoarg$ of the finite particle dynamics~\eqref{eq:dyn_micro} is used to approximate the mean-field limit~\eqref{eq:fokker_planck}.
+where in the last step we employ Markov's inequality together with \eqref{eq:proof:thm:full_global_convergence:error_decomposition} to bound the first term.
+For the second it suffices to choose the $M$ from~\eqref{eq:prop:MFL:OmegaM} large enough. \end{proof}

+As a consequence of Theorem~\ref{thm:global_convergence_main}, the hardness of any optimization problem is necessarily encoded in the mean-field approximation.
 Proposition~\ref{prop:MFL} addresses precisely this question, ensuring that, with arbitrarily high probability, the finite particle dynamics~\eqref{eq:dyn_micro} keeps close to the mean-field dynamics~\eqref{eq:dyn_macro}.
-Since the rate of this convergence is of order $N^{-1}$ in the number of particles~$N$, the hardness of the problem is fully captured by the constant~$C_{\mathrm{MFA}}$ in~\eqref{eq:prop:MFL:mean-field approximation}, which does not depend explicitly on the dimension~$d$.
+Since the rate of this convergence is of order $N^{-1/2}$ in the number of particles~$N$, the hardness of the problem is fully captured by the constant~$C_{\mathrm{MFA}}$ in~\eqref{eq:prop:MFL:mean-field approximation}, which does not depend explicitly on the dimension~$d$.
 Therefore, the mean-field approximation is, in general, not affected by the curse of dimensionality.
-Nevertheless, as our assumptions on the objective function~$\CE$ do not exclude the class of NP-hard problems, it cannot be expected, that CBO solves \textit{any} problem, howsoever hard, with polynomial complexity.
+Nevertheless, as our assumptions on the objective function~$\CE$ do not exclude the class of NP-hard problems, it cannot be expected that CBO solves \textit{any} problem, howsoever hard, with polynomial complexity.
 This is reflected by the exponential dependence of~$C_{\mathrm{MFA}}$ on the parameter~$\alpha$ and its possibly worst-case linear dependence on the dimension~$d$, as we discuss in what follows.
-However, severals numerical experiments~\cite{carrillo2019consensus,fornasier2020consensus_sphere_convergence,fornasier2021anisotropic,fornasier2021convergence} in high dimensions confirm, that in typical applications CBO performs comparably to state-of-the-art methods without the necessity of an exponentially large amount $N$ of particles.}
+However, several numerical experiments~\cite{carrillo2019consensus,fornasier2020consensus_sphere_convergence,fornasier2021anisotropic,fornasier2021convergence} in high dimensions confirm that in typical applications CBO performs comparably to state-of-the-art methods without the necessity of an exponentially large amount of particles.
+As mentioned before, characterizing $\alpha_0$ in more detail is crucial in view of the mean-field approximation result, Proposition~\ref{prop:MFL}.
+We did not precisely specify $\alpha_0$ in Theorem~\ref{thm:global_convergence_main} since it seems challenging to provide informative bounds in all generality.
+In Remark~\ref{rem:alpha_0}, however, we devise an informal derivation in the case $H\equiv 1$ for objectives $\CE$ that are locally $L$-Lipschitz continuous on some ball $B_R(\globmin)$ and satisfy the coercivity condition~\eqref{eq:asm_icp_vstar} globally for $\nu = 1/2$.
+For a parameter-dependent constant $c = c(\vartheta,\lambda,\sigma)$, we obtain